 The Common Criteria is an international evaluation scheme of IT security products and systems.
 Common Criteria evaluation results are recognized by 26 countries, including Australia, Canada, France, Germany, the United Kingdom and the United States of America.
 The following BlackBerry products have obtained a Common Criteria EAL 2+ certification:

 The BlackBerry Enterprise Solution is the first wireless platform to earn Common Criteria EAL 4+ certification.
 The following BlackBerry products have obtained EAL 4+ certification:

 End of Accordion

-BlackBerry allows organizations to securely manage both work and personal content for iOS, Android, Samsung KNOX and BlackBerry devices.
-Employees can securely access calendars, corporate contacts, intranet browsers, documents and email accounts without having to set up a virtual private network.
+BlackBerry allows organizations to securely manage both work and personal content.
+Employees can securely access calendars, corporate contacts, intranet browsers, documents and email accounts from their device of choice, without having to set up a virtual private network.